vfmd/vfmd-spec/specification.md

          1. The HTML parser state is not "within a HTML tag"

+         2. The HTML parser state is not "within a quoted attribute value of a HTML tag"

-         2. The HTML parser state is not "within a HTML comment"
+         3. The HTML parser state is not "within a HTML comment"

-         3. The HTML parser state is not "within the contents of a well-formed [verbatim HTML element]"
+         4. The HTML parser state is not "within the contents of a well-formed [verbatim HTML element]"

      2. The line is a [blank line], or both the following conditions are